PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed affine pre/post checkpoint moves `_optimize_transpose_mul_add_const_prepost_nhwc_chains` to `passes/affine_prepost_layout.py`.
+The legacy helper rebuilt full maps in an unbounded loop, contained a permanently disabled PRELU branch and unused `valid_posts`, and rotated rank-four constants heuristically up to three times.
+It preflighted constants separately but then mutated them sequentially, so a late failure or clone-name interaction could leave a partial rewrite.
+It also permuted the old ADD output metadata, copied that metadata to the canonical post output, and permuted the canonical tensor again, producing a double- transpose metadata path.

+The new owner matches from a MUL candidate and proves one exact private NHWC-to-NCHW pre adapter, the MUL/ADD chain, and every private inverse post adapter.
+The pre Transpose is removed only when that MUL is its last consumer;
+other pre fan-out remains intact.
+The ADD output may have multiple post adapters but no legacy consumers.
+Their downstream uses are redirected to the first graph-ordered post output with exact multiplicity, preserving fan-out and repeated slots before all post adapters are removed.
+The canonical post tensor is not overwritten.
+Its shape, signature, logical layout, physical layout, dtype, quantization, and provenance remain authoritative; the surviving MUL intermediate adopts that contract.

+Finite FLOAT16/FLOAT32/FLOAT64 scalar and rank-four constants are supported.
+Raw NCHW channel, spatial, and full constants rotate once to NHWC, while already-NHWC constants remain stable for idempotent recovery.
+Known layout annotations disambiguate orientation.
+If direct and rotated non-invariant data are both compatible because axes have equal lengths, the candidate is rejected instead of guessing.
+MUL and ADD roles are grouped into one plan, so a shared constant updates once and unrelated consumers receive deterministic `_nhwc` clones.
+Produced, public, variable, quantized, non-finite, wrongly typed or shaped constants reject the complete transaction.

+Typed private permutation vectors, rank-four shape/signature permutations, same floating dtype, no quantization, no fused activation, unique producers, exact consumer multiplicity, dependency order, private intermediates, source resolution, alias layouts, and final renaming are all checked with one `ModelIRGraphIndex`.
+The plan is resolved again immediately before apply.
+The candidate scan is graph ordered and capped at 32 rewrites; pruning and LayoutState maintenance are explicit.
+The former 409-line helper is now a 17-line dispatcher, and all seven production calls pass LayoutState.

+Focused coverage contains forty-eight FLOAT16/FLOAT32/FLOAT64 numerical equivalence combinations across all operand orders and scalar, channel, spatial, and full constants; dynamic signatures; already-NHWC idempotence;
+canonical layout propagation; retained pre fan-out; multi-post alias merging and repeated slots;
+constants shared inside and outside the chain; candidate-only and capped execution; forty-four transactional unsafe contracts; equal-axis ambiguity;
+clone collision; and no-index preflight.
+The focused owner plus two existing direct-builder characterizations passed with `104 passed in 0.53s`.
+The full architecture suite passed with `181 passed in 50.32s`; three selected related direct-builder tests passed with `3 passed, 752 deselected in 0.45s`;
+TensorFlow-import-blocked import, direct conversion, and `-cotof` passed sequentially with `3 passed in 4.01s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.